Melb-Uni/SP-REDBACK-BACKEND/readme.md

 6. api web server is now running on: http://127.0.0.1:8000/api/v1
 7. This project uses Understand for analyze Metrics.Please install Understand and change UND_PATH in github_util.py

+For the second time to run the system:
+1.start server `python manage.py runserver`
+2.Open the front-end
+3. Wait until a new page jump out in the browser.
+Please logout and login again if you found you are not at the login page.

 ### Structuring files